 The Platform Theatre complex at Central Saint Martins comprises four performance spaces and a bar.
 It’s constantly forging new partnerships between our students and the industry, nurturing collaborations across all disciplines.

-The main events we hold are the students’ public performances, mostly from Drama Centre London (DCL) courses and Performance Design & Practice (PDP), but we also host events for MA Communication Design, BA Fine Art, BA Fashion, Research, MA Narrative Environments… basically every course we can pack in to our tight schedule!
+The main events we hold are the students’ public performances, mostly from Drama Centre courses and Performance: Design and Practice, but we also host events for MA Graphic Communication Design, BA Fine Art, BA Fashion, Research, MA Narrative Environments… basically every course we can pack in to our tight schedule!

-The PDP performances showcase dynamic experiments in design, often focusing on innovations in theatrical techniques and materials.
+The Performance: Design and Practice performances showcase dynamic experiments in design, often focusing on innovations in theatrical techniques and materials.

 We also host completely independent external events, including arts festivals like the London International Mime Festival, Dance Umbrella and the London International Festival of Theatre (LIFT).